 Safety is non-negotiable.
 Any operator you consider should, at a minimum, be certified by the FAA as an "Air Carrier."
 Don't be shy about asking to see their certificate.
 For an even higher standard of safety, look for providers who are also approved by independent, third-party auditors like ARGUS and Wyvern.
 These organizations conduct rigorous assessments of a company's safety history, maintenance protocols, and crew training.
 A top rating, like ARGUS Platinum or Wyvern Wingman, signals a deep commitment to operational excellence and is a clear indicator of a trustworthy charter provider.

-Verify Insurance Coverage
+Ask About Their Insurance Coverage

 Just as you wouldn't drive a car without insurance, you shouldn't fly with a charter operator without confirming their coverage.
 A reputable provider will carry substantial liability insurance and should have no problem providing you with a certificate of insurance upon request.
 This document protects you, your passengers, and your belongings in the unlikely event of an incident.
 Verifying this information is a standard part of the process and a simple way to ensure the operator meets industry standards for financial and legal responsibility.
 It’s a crucial layer of protection for everyone on board.

-Read the Fine Print: Contract Terms
+Read the Fine Print in Your Contract

 Your charter agreement is more than just a price quote; it’s a detailed contract that outlines the entire scope of your flight.
 Read it carefully before signing.
 Look for specifics on the cancellation policy, what happens if there’s a mechanical delay, and exactly what’s included in your price.
 A transparent contract will clearly itemize costs like fuel, crew fees, and taxes, so there are no surprises later.
 Understanding these terms upfront helps you know what to expect and ensures your agreement aligns with the aircraft management and service standards you’re paying for.